FilipKmn/filipkmn.github.io/oneliners.md

 **Harbor[ing]** — or haven, is a matter of water, too seek shelter from storms

-[fiːka] — having a break, most often a coffee break, with one's colleagues, friends, date or family.
+[fika] — having a break, most often a coffee break, with one's colleagues, friends, date or family